Why is the Use of Green and Natural Polymers Going Uphill?

 Recent advances have significantly improved the properties and production efficiency of green and natural polymers, making them more competitive with traditional synthetic polymers.

-2. Medical and Pharmaceutical: Natural polymers like collagen and chitosan are used in wound dressings and drug delivery systems.
+• Medical and Pharmaceutical: Natural polymers such as collagen and chitosan are used in wound care, drug delivery, and medical devices.

-3. Textiles: Fabrics made from natural polymers such as cellulose (e.g., cotton, rayon) and protein (e.g., silk, wool) are experiencing renewed interest.
+• Textiles: Fabrics made from natural polymers, including cotton, rayon, and silk, are experiencing renewed interest for their sustainability.

-5. Construction: Natural fiber composites are finding applications in eco-friendly construction.
+• Construction: Natural fiber composites are finding applications in eco-friendly construction materials.

 Despite their advantages, green and natural polymers face several challenges, including performance limitations, scalability issues, and potential impacts on food security when food crops are used for polymer production.